shawnlunny/Getting-And-Cleaning-Data-Course-Project/CodeBook.md

 <li>We then create an independent tidy data set with the average of each variable for each activity and each subject.</li>
 </ol>
 <p>Each line in run_analysis.R is commented.
 Reference the file for more information on the logic chosen to tidy the data.</p>
+<p>Additional information about the original dataset can be found in its README.txt file</p>